-If your lucky enough to have a piece of cast-iron made by the Sidney Hollow Ware Co. then you have a real piece of history.
-It’s amazing that you can find old Sidney skillets at Estate sales, antique auctions, online, and at thrift stores for a relatively small price.
+If you’re lucky enough to have a piece of vintage cast iron made by the Sidney Hollow Ware Company.
+Then you have ironware from the 19th century of history in your hands.
+Amazingly, you can find old Sidney skillets at Estate sales, antique auctions, online, and thrift stores for a relatively small price.

 Smith rolled the dice and took a chance.

 Like many businesses back in the day, it all started with one person packing up everything and rolling the dice.
 In the case of Sidney Hollowware, it was a young man named Phillip Smith.